- AustraliaNorth AmericaWorld

 Small modular reactors: Big energy, small scale

-When you hear of green energy, the image of wind farms or solar farms may come to mind, and while these are great green alternatives to fossil fuels, they also have a downside.
+When you hear about green energy, the image of wind farms or solar farms may come to mind, and while these are great alternatives to fossil fuels, they also have a downside.
 Both types of energy “farm” require vast swatches of land, whereas SMRs require a smaller footprint.

-SMRs are a viable solution to the vast majority of the world’s energy problems, although getting that message across is easier said than done.
+SMRs are a viable solution to the vast majority of the world’s energy problems, but getting that message across is easier said than done.

 One thing that everyone does seem to agree on is the fact that Canada has the potential to be the beacon of change that helps make the concept of SMRs less scary and more of a reality.

-Canada’s varying geography also lends itself well to implementing SMRs in a variety of ways, and the nation’s remote communities and resource industries could benefit from this scalable form of energy generation.
+Canada’s varying geography lends itself well to implementing SMRs in a variety of ways, and the nation’s remote communities and resource industries could benefit from this scalable form of energy generation.

 Don’t forget to follow us @INN_Resource for real-time updates!

 Securities Disclosure: I, Melissa Pistilli, hold no direct investment interest in any company mentioned in this article.

 Editorial Disclosure: The Investing News Network does not guarantee the accuracy or thoroughness of the information reported in the interviews it conducts.
 The opinions expressed in these interviews do not reflect the opinions of the Investing News Network and do not constitute investment advice.
 All readers are encouraged to perform their own due diligence.